Skip to content

 You Should Take Social Dance Classes When:

-• You want to dance together with someone
+• You want to dance together with someone.

-• You want to join social dance parties (e.g. salsa parties) and be able to dance there
+• You want to join social dance parties (e.g. salsa parties) and be able to dance there.

-• You and your significant other want to take on a new hobby together.
+• You and your significant other want to take on a hobby together.
 (You can tell your instructor that you don’t want to change partners during class.)

 Solo Dance Classes

 Solo dance classes are a great way to exercise and burn calories, since you are using your whole body from head to toe.
 You can dance with full energy without having to adjust to your partner.
 Complex movements train your body control, balance, and muscle strength.
+In this type of class you are usually dancing facing the mirror, so you can see yourself and fix any mistakes.
+(Sidenote – any social dancer who is serious about improving themselves and working towards the advanced level, will need to take solo classes in addition to social dance.)

 Solo classes usually include learning a longer choreography, so there can be more thinking and memorising involved.
 Sometimes when the instructors move on too fast, it can get frustrating.
-Leaders need to think a lot during social dance classes as well, but memorising a 2 minute choreography in a solo dance class is something else.
+Leaders need to think a lot during social dance classes as well, but memorising a 1 minute choreography in a solo dance class is something else.

 You Should Take Solo Dance Classes When:

-• You like a specific music style and want to learn to dance to it (e.g. shuffle, k-pop, afro)
+• You like a specific music style and want to learn to dance to it (e.g. shuffle, k-pop, afro).

-• You want to learn to express yourself through dance
+• You want to learn to express yourself through dance.

-• You want to improve your dance skills for social dancing
+• You want to improve your dance skills for social dancing.

 Again, I want to say that a lot depends on the instructor and the school.
 However the general experience I have had throughout the years has been that solo dance classes will teach you to control and strengthen your body and become a better dancer, whereas social dance classes will mostly teach you how to dance together with someone, lead or follow your partner and offer lots of opportunities for socialising.
 Which one of them do you feel drawn to at this stage in your dance journey?